Liam Millar

-Liam Alan Millar (born September 27, 1999) is a Canadian professional soccer player who plays as an attacking midfielder or left winger for club Hull City and the Canada national team.
+Liam Alan Millar (born September 27, 1999) is a Canadian professional soccer player who plays as an attacking midfielder or left winger for EFL Championship club Birmingham City on loan from club Hull City and the Canada national team.

-Millar featured in the youth ranks of Brampton Youth SC and North Mississauga SC before moving to England to join Fulham Academy aged 13.
+Millar moved to England to join Fulham Academy aged 13.
 After three years with Fulham, he joined the Liverpool Academy in 2016.
+He made one senior appearance for Liverpool in the FA Cup in 2020.
+In 2021, he joined Basel of the Swiss Super League for a reported fee of £1.3 million.
+After a loan at Preston North End, he joined Hull City also in the EFL Championship in 2024, and won promotion to the Premier League via the playoffs in 2026.

+Millar made his senior international debut for Canada in 2018, before his club debut.
+He was selected for three CONCACAF Gold Cups, two FIFA World Cups and the 2024 Copa América.

 Early life

-Millar was born in Toronto and raised in Brampton and Oakville.
+Millar was born in Toronto, Ontario, and was raised in Brampton and Oakville.
 He moved to England at the age of 13 for footballing purposes.
-He began playing soccer at age four with Brampton YSC.
-Afterwards he played with North Mississauga SC and Burlington YSC.
+He began playing soccer at age four with Brampton SC.
+Afterwards, he played with North Mississauga SC and Burlington SC.

-His father played for Charlton Athletic and is an electrician who works on television series, including Game of Thrones.
+His father played for Charlton Athletic and is an electrician who worked on television series, including Game of Thrones.

 Club career

 Early career

 Millar began his career with Brampton Youth SC at the age of four.
 After two years he joined North Mississauga SC and remained at the club until his move to England.
 He joined Fulham at the age of 13 but felt he struggled to adapt to English football.
 On moving to England, Millar said "It took me a while to adjust to how English football is, it probably took me a good two-and-a-half years."